Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 }
 ```

-Note that by default, `AddMicrosoftIdentityPlatformAuthentication` gets the configuration from the "AzureAD" section of the configuration files.
+Note that by default, `AddSignIn` gets the configuration from the "AzureAD" section of the configuration files.
 It has
 several parameters that you can change.

 Also the proposed token cache serialization is in memory. you can also use the session cache, or various distributed caches